Membership of Amida Shu is for those who practice this kind of Buddhism, and who are connected to our community.

 Step Two: Take refuge.

 Step Four: Practise, preferably with others, for at least a year.
 Stay in communication with your mentor and with other members of the Order.

-Step Five: An ordained Order member will put your name forward at Conclave, a meeting held in June or July each year (as from 2014), to propose you as a member of Amida Shu.
+Step Five: An ordained Order member will put your name forward at Conclave, a meeting held in June or July each year to propose you as a member of Amida Shu.
 When Conclave has agreed a list of proposed new members, it is communicated to the existing members of Amida Shu who have an opportunity to comment.

 Step Six: In November letters of invitation are sent out to prospective new members.
 They are also each allotted a mentor if they do not already have one.

 Step Seven: When you reply positively to your letter, a time and place will be agreed for a ceremony of admittance.
 This may be at an Amida Centre or in your local sangha.

 Step Nine: Membership must be confirmed in a further ceremony within eighteen months of first joining.
 After this one is known as a confirmed member.

 You can connect with other Shu members globally on our online discussion site, Friends of Amida Shu.